TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_examples.md

 1. **Continuous Mode Example**
         - Continuous Normal Current sampling.
         - Three channels: Channel 0, Channel 1, and Channel 2.
-        - Each channel has an individual interrupt to trigger an R5 event.
+        - Each channel has an individual interrupt to Arm® Cortex®-R5F.
         - ICSS PWM trip-based Fast Detect.
 ICSS PWM0 instance is used to generate the PWM trip.
         - ICSS PWM trip-based Over Current detection.
 ICSS PWM0 instance is used to generate the PWM trip.
                 - **Note:** Over Current OSR should be equal to Normal Current OSR.